Spectral Properties of Elementwise-Transformed Spiked Matrices: Applications

-where $\text{logistic}(x) = (1+e^{-x})^{-1}$ (see Remark \ref{rem:bin} for comments on the scaling factors in (\ref{d3x})).
-This model may be cast as an elementwise-transformation of a spiked matrix using the Heaviside function $f(z) = 1(z\geq 0)$, yielding the following theorem: \begin{corollary} Let $Y_n$ have elements distributed as in (\ref{d3x}) and the elements of $ \sqrt{n/m} \, X_n$ uniformly converge to zero.
-In the asymmetric setting, the ESD of $4m^{-1} Y_n^\top Y_n$ converges weakly almost surely to the Marchenko-Pastur law with parameter $\gamma$.
+and the elements of $ \sqrt{n/m} \, X_n$ uniformly converge to zero.
+In the asymmetric setting, the ESD of $4m^{-1} Y_n^\top Y_n$ converges weakly almost surely to the Marchenko--Pastur law with parameter $\gamma$.
 The limiting angles between the singular vectors of $X_n$ and $Y_n$ are

 \end{corollary}